 But maybe the question is not why should Christians pray, but why should they want to?

-Here are four great reasons why you might choose to pray as a Christian:
+Here are four great reasons to pray as a Christian:

 You want to tell God how much you love Him and why.